Creating Context Menus for Apps¶

 within the groups, one of the poses has to be marked as the reference, by

-parameter to true on the corresponding component.
+setting the reference parameter to true on the corresponding component.

-Non-reference poses listed in the relatedPoses
+Non-reference poses listed in the relatedPoses parameter have to be taught

 only once and are then shifted according to the reference.
 By default, poses are